+Disaster tourism is growing in popularity, but should it be?
 Disaster tourism is not a new phenomenon.
-Yet, it is a part off the tourism industry that has yielded little attention to date.
+Yet, it is a part of the tourism industry that has yielded little attention to date.
 Therefore, this comprehensive post will define disaster tourism, explain what disaster tourism is, why it is a type of tourism and where the form of tourism takes place.
 It will also provide examples of disaster tourism across the world.

 What is disaster tourism?

 Disaster tourism is the act of visiting locations that have been subjected to man-made or natural environmental disasters.
 It is considered a sub-sector of dark tourism.

 Disaster tourism destinations can be permanently popular with tourists, such as Chernobyl, or they can be popular only in the aftermath of the disaster, such as Kathmandu after the 2015 earthquake or New Orleans after the 2005 hurricane.

 As I mentioned, disaster tourism falls into the pillar of dark tourism, so lets begin by defining the term ‘dark tourism’.

 In a more recent publication, Kevin Fox Gotham defines dark tourism as “the circulation of people to places characterized by distress, atrocity, or sadness and pain.
 As a more specific component of dark tourism, “disaster tourism” denotes situations where the tourism product is generated within, and from, the aftermath of a major disaster or traumatic event”.

 Disaster tourism is considered a sub-sector of dark tourism and although scholars have in the past have reflected on the form of tourism, it has yet to receive much seperate academic attention.
 With this said, there does not appear to be any standardised definition of the term ‘disaster tourism’.